Saturn91/simpleTextEditorOnline/README.md

 - If you would like to store your data somewhere else (i.e. some cloud storage or localy in a file) what you can do is extract the large text part from the "Json:" Textfield. copy the whole
 Text and store in some textfile.
 To import it, simple copy the text within the file and paste it in the "Json:" Textfield.
 By than pressing the button "Load" your data shout reapear.

+## <a name="plannedFeatures">Planned Features</a>
+- Possibility for the user to delete files which are stored in the local storage
+- Images within Text